Want to send across rewards and incentives in just a few clicks?

 Another difference is that loyalty programs reward consumers for every transaction.
 On the other hand, incentive programs only deliver the reward once a specific target (such as a certain number of purchases) has been met.

-You can choose to have one or both for your brand, depending on your goals and the kind of engagement you would like to see with your customers.
+Depending on your goals and the kind of engagement you would like to see with your customers, you can choose to have one or both for your brand.

 Benefits of Consumer Incentive Promotions